TJones305/Hotshots/README.md

 ![CSS Validator Report](media/README_images/css-validator.jpg "CSS Validator")
 	The result of the CSS validator highlighted 3 errors.
 One error is part of Materialize's CDN.
-The other Two relate to the rainbow colour scheme created for the main title.
-The developer feels that this is a justified error to create a wow effect for the user.
+The other Two relate to the rainbow

 ### **Lighthouse**
 ![Lighthouse Report Desktop](media/README_images/lighthouse-desktop.jpg "Lighthouse Report Desktop")